 GTCS George D Gray winner announced

-Rachel and Abigail were issued their awards at a meeting of the full Council of GTCS in Edinburgh on Wednesday, 13 December 2017.
+Robbie was issued his award at a meeting of GTC Scotland’s full Council in Edinburgh on Wednesday, 12 December 2018.

-Now in its seventeenth year, the George D Gray CBE MA Award seeks to find the most distinguished BEd assignments in Scotland.
-The assignments are judged by an experienced panel of educationalists comprising: Professor Rowena Arshad, Convener of the Award Panel; Professor Teresa Moran of Dundee university; Professor Judith George of the Open University; and Kenneth Muir, Chief Executive of GTCS.
+Now in its eighteenth year, the George D Gray CBE MA Award seeks to find the most distinguished BEd assignments in Scotland.
+The assignments are judged by an experienced panel of educationalists comprising: Professor Rowena Arshad, Convener of the Award Panel; Professor Teresa Moran of Dundee University; and Kenneth Muir, Chief Executive of GTCS.

 Previous winners include: